Borny/rtfm/vue.md

 ### Custom CSS Transition class

 The special classes can be named by adding attributes to the transition tag.
-Avaiable attributes :
+Available attributes :

 - name
 - enter-to-class